-Located in the north central section of the Texas Panhandle, Hutchinson County, named for pioneer jurist Anderson Hutchinson, comprises 871 square miles of plains and broken terrain along the Canadian River, which angles cross the county from southwest to northeast.
+Located in the north-central section of the Texas Panhandle, Hutchinson County, named for pioneer jurist Anderson Hutchinson, comprises 871 square miles of plains and broken terrain along the Canadian River, crossing the county from southwest to northeast.

 Long before white settlers came to the area, now very dry by most appearances, it was fed by many springs, especially along the Canadian River.
-In the last half-century, the water table has declined drastically, causing most of these old springs to dry up.
+The water table has declined drastically in the last half-century, causing most of these old springs to dry up.
 Once, where they flowed abundantly, the area was lush with cottonwood, willow, salt cedar, and hackberry trees, as well as grapevines and plum thickets.
 Numerous sawmills cut many of the cottonwoods in the early 1900s, and though the trees returned, they never came back in their former size and numbers.
 Here also once roamed buffalo, bear, and panther.
-Though these animals are long gone, much wildlife remains including mule and white-tailed deer, antelope, turkey, coyote, and several types of birds.
+Though these animals are long gone, much wildlife remains, including mule and white-tailed deer, antelope, turkey, coyote, and several types of birds.

 These springs and abundant wildlife provided a home to various ancient peoples for thousands of years.
 The first known natives were the Paleoindians more than 12,000 years ago.
 These ancient Indians made the well-known Clovis points and were known to have been mammoth hunters.
 The Folsom culture followed the Clovis and were likely their descendants.
 They hunted a form of Bison that stood ten feet high at the shoulder.
 Following these Paleoindian groups, the Texas Panhandle entered a phase known as the Archaic.
-The giant animals were gone and conditions had deteriorated to such a degree, that at times, droughts which lasted for centuries, prohibited settlement.
+The giant animals were gone, and conditions had deteriorated to such a degree that at times, droughts that lasted for centuries prohibited settlement.

-About 2,000 years ago, two new cultures moved into the Texas Panhandle, including the Woodland culture, which came from the east, bringing with them, their cord-marked pottery and the bow and arrow.
-From the Southwest, the Palo Duro people, with their deep corner-notched arrow points and thick brown-ware pottery, also came to the Panhandle.
-One of these groups that arrived in this vast grass-covered land where great herds of buffalo, are known as the “Antelope Creek” culture in Hutchinson County.
-These people built “apartment style” buildings, more commonly found in New Mexico, along the banks of the Canadian River.
-They were also known to have utilized the red bluffs above the Canadian River for the high quality, rainbow-hued flint, which was vital to their existence.
+About 2,000 years ago, two new cultures moved into the Texas Panhandle, including the Woodland culture, which came from the east, bringing their cord-marked pottery and the bow and arrow.
+The Palo Duro people, with their deep corner-notched arrow points and thick brown-ware pottery, also came to the Panhandle from the Southwest.
+One of these groups that arrived in this vast grass-covered land where great herds of buffalo are known as the “Antelope Creek” culture in Hutchinson County.
+These people built “apartment-style” buildings, more commonly found in New Mexico, along the banks of the Canadian River.
+They were also known to have utilized the red bluffs above the Canadian River for the high-quality, rainbow-hued flint, which was vital to their existence.
 These people utilized these quarries from about 1200 and 1450 AD.

 Explorers & Trail Blazers: